valgur/conan-center-index/docs/faqs.md

 ## Can I install packages from the system package manager?

 It depends.
-You can not mix both regular projects with system packages, but you can provide package wrappers for system packages.
-However, Conan can not track system packages, like their version and options, which creates a fragile situation where affects libraries and binaries built in your package but can not be totally reproduced.
+You cannot mix both regular projects with system packages, but you can provide package wrappers for system packages.
+However, Conan cannot track system packages, like their version and options, which creates a fragile situation where affects libraries and binaries built in your package but cannot be totally reproduced.

 Also, system package managers require administrator permission to install packages, which is not always possible and may break limited users.
 Moreover, more than one Conan package may require the same system package and there is no way to track their mutual usage.